 Cantonese cuisine (廣東菜) is one of the most popular regional cuisines in Chinese cooking.
 Due to the large number of emigrants from Guangdong that went to the USA and other countries, when most people think of Chinese language or food they will often think of Cantonese language and cuisine.
 For example, in the UK 99% of the Chinese restaurants serve Cantonese cuisine and you can rarely find any different regional Chinese cuisine outside of London.

 The most popular cooking methods in Cantonese cuisine are steaming, stir-frying and roasting.
 Dishes include different kinds of delicious dim sum, roast duck, chicken, pork belly and char siu pork, sweet and sour dishes and many more.
 These dishes are all stable dishes in Cantonese cuisine.
-I personally think Cantonese cuisine is sweeter and mellower than food from other regions of China and most Western people find it easier to accept the flavours of Cantonese cuisine.
+I personally think Cantonese cuisine is sweeter and mellower than food from other regions of China and most Western people find it easier to accept the flavors of Cantonese cuisine.

 Below are some of the more popular Cantonese dishes and recipes around.